SwingbyProtocol/swips/swips/readme.md

 - 🌑 In progress, planned.
 - 🔜 Future plans, to be finalized.

-Each specification is given a unique identifier in the format: `SWIPS-<iteration><index 01-99>` to make it easier to refer to them in pull requests, issues and on task boards.
-Example: `SWIPS-101`.
+Each specification is given a unique identifier in the format: `SWIP-<iteration><index 01-99>` to make it easier to refer to them in pull requests, issues and on task boards.
+Example: `SWIP-101`.

 For finer grained detail about the completion progress of the tasks, follow any of the links below to see a list.